Assistance programs Racine County.

 Programs from Racine/Kenosha Community Action Agency help the poor, low income, and struggling.
-This community action agency has a wide variety of programs, and can refer people to other local agencies if they can’t provide them what they need.
+This community action agency has a wide variety of assistance programs and can refer people to other local agencies if they can’t provide them what they need.
 They are located at 2113 N Wisconsin St, Racine, WI 53402, , and can be reached at (262) 637-8377.
 They offer housing assistance (some apartments with no waiting list), as well as the Winter Crisis and Regular Heating Bill Assistance programs mentioned below.

-This Wisconsin energy bill assistance program, which is known as WHEAP and is also administered by the Racine Community Action Agency (number above), is a one-time cash grant/benefit payment that is available for each heating season.
+- This Wisconsin energy bill assistance program, which is known as WHEAP and is also administered by the Racine Community Action Agency is a one-time cash grant/benefit payment that is available for each heating season.
 Grants can be applied for from October 1 through May 15 of each year.
-The program is intended to help you pay for a portion of your home heating bills and costs.
+The program is intended to help you pay for a portion of your home heating bills and fuel.
 It is important to note that the grant is not intended to cover the entire annual cost of your home heating costs.

 The exact amount each client will receive varies.
 The amount that will be provided of the heating assistance benefit will depend on your family income, household size, and also your household heating costs.
 The grant is sent directly to your fuel supplier and not to the applicant.

 - The agency is also a key provider of offering rent and housing assistance to individuals and families at risk of becoming homeless in Racine county.
 They operate shelters for the homeless, and are involved in providing households with funds to pay rent arrearage assistance.
 This non-profit agency offers several programs as well.
 They can also refer people to other local charities and aid organizations

-If those solutions do not work, then case managers from RKCAA can even refer tenants to grant based solutions for their housing needs, or if a family is not qualified, then loans may be used.
+If those solutions do not work, then case managers from RKCAA can even refer tenants to grant based solutions for their housing needs.
+Or if a family is not qualified, then loans may be used.
 Call (262) 637-8377, or find details on Racine Kenosha Community Action Agency programs.

 While the center will have some direct financial aid, most of the support they provide is through referrals to regional churches and non-profits in Wisconsin.
 For example, they have information on programs that can help seniors, general social services, and assistance for children.
 They can also help families apply for government aid such as food stamps and heating bill assistance.
-More Salvation Army Racine programs.
+More on Salvation Army Racine programs.